c-bujari/UCFParkBot/README.md

 and the BeautifulSoup docs: https://www.crummy.com/software/BeautifulSoup/bs4/doc/

 Requires Python 3 and Beautiful Soup 4 installed.
+Additionally requires a settings file in the /bot directory containing an authentication token, which is purposefully excluded from this repo - you will need to create your own instance of the bot via Discord's developer portal to get one.

 To install BS4, run `python3 -m pip install beautifulsoup4`